 experience and the central location on the island provides more stable weather in between storms.
 The itinerary will combine some days staying in Furano where there ample choices to eat

 out at traditional restaurants, and then in a Japanese style hot springs hotel, high in the national park.
 If you do one backcountry trip to Japan, we recommend it be this one.

-Transfer to the township of Furano, also known as the 'Navel of Hokkaido.'
+Transfer to the township of Furano, known as the 'Belly-button of Hokkaido.'
 Check in and meet your guide who will fill you in on the snow conditions and weather forecast for the week ahead.

 Traverse to the 'Three Step' mountain and ski the good lines along the route.
-The circuit has magnificent views of the live volcano which is the next mountain along the range.
+The circuit has magnificent views of the volcano.
 On a clear day, the volcano's billowing smoke rises high in to the sky.
-The last descent will take you to a natural outdoor spring in the middle of the forest.
-Retire back to the hotel for a traditional dinner.

 Ski the live volcano of Mt Tokachi.
 Peer in to the crater before skiing one of the gully runs feeding from the summit.
-We will typically ascend another aspect on the cone shape mountain for another run, before finishing in an outdoor hot spring with views of our lines.
+Finish the day in a spring in the middle of a magical primeval forest.

 Farewell and airport transfer.

 Read a journal post of skiing the Daisetsuzan National Park